- Water taps are located at each campsite, and both buildings are plumbed with cold water.

 - The bunkhouse has flushing toilets and hot water “on demand.”
 If you would like hot water while staying in the bunkhouse, please request this when booking, as the caretaker must turn it on.

-- Both residential kitchens have kitchen-sized refrigerators.
+- The kitchens in Maple Lodge and Kakaleetza have kitchen-sized refrigerators.

 - A “cooler room” is located in the tool shed near the parking lot.
 You will find fridge/freezers in this room, which are shared by all tent sites.
 Please clearly label food items with your unit name/campsite.